wrdarnell/purpleAir/README.md

 The above configuration will make requests to a PurpleAir sensor at `<MyPurpleAirSensor>`.
 It will poll the sensor at most once every 60 seconds.
 It will create two sensor entities in Home Assistant, one for PM2.5 and one for PM10.
 For a list of supported conditions, see [purpleAirData.py](https://github.com/wrdarnell/purpleAir/blob/master/custom_components/purpleAir/purpleAirData.py).

 ## Limitations / To Do
 * I am new to Home Assistant and Python.
-There may be better / more idiomatic ways to do accomplish my goals
+There may be better / more idiomatic ways to accomplish my goals
 * Can only interact with a single Purple Air sensor.
 A future update may allow for multiple sensors
 * Could use the async treatment
 * Could use finer control of when HA updates sensor values.
 I think this is happening at a default interval of 30s